 What about sitting up?
 Here are the best chair positions

-Maximum support or maximum alertness…
+Maximum support from the chair, or sitting towards the edge for maximum alertness…

 You can see that “steadiness and ease” – and alertness! is what a posture is about.
 Having the spine straight really does make a difference.
 Even when you are standing or walking, notice how much more good energy there is with your spine straight, compared with slouching along.
 Some might call it prana, others chi, some non-obstruction of the spinal cord, others that it assists the flow of cerebrospinal fluid.
 Call it what you like, but alertness is intrinsic to best practice for meditation.